Reads and writes

 Update

-Also referred to as partial updates, as it updates some/all fields of a document by ID.
-If the document to update is not found, it is not considered a failure.
+Also referred to as partial updates, as it updates one or more fields of a document by ID - the document v1 API can be used to perform updates in the JSON Document format, If the document to update is not found, it is not considered a failure.

 Updates can have conditions for test-and-set use cases.